 We specialize in household storage, and because we know how precious your possessions are to you, we keep our facilities secured.
 While we have climate-controlled units, we don’t recommend storing certain items regardless of our precautions.
 It’s better to be safe than sorry.

 You’ll want to review the space and make sure it’s spacious enough for all your items.
 Don’t overfill the unit because then that defeats the purpose of downsizing and makes your storage unit more difficult to manage.
 Also, organize your items in a way that groups related things together.
 This way, you always have a clear path to navigate through on days when you need to visit and sort things out.
+You should also consider taking steps to ensure you can track what’s in your storage unit boxes.

 Stroll Down Memory Lane